 At every opportunity, we provide training and build our clients' capacity to take more control over their web presence.
 By building on software that belongs to everyone and has large communities, we ensure organizations we work with have options and room to grow.
 By eagerly and expertly teaching whatever people are willing to learn, from basic organizational security to migrating data to software development to content strategy, we stay true to our purpose of giving people and organizations more power to do good.

 Whenever possible, we contribute our work back to the free software community to empower others to benefit from the solutions we build.
 We maintain more than seventy projects for anyone to use or contribute to in the Drupal ecosystem alone.
 By building tools in the open, and free for others to use and adapt, we help protect the open web and expand the software commons while meeting people's unique needs.

 Our worker-owners are also participants in movements that are building ethical technology for grassroots movements.
 Michele Metts serves on the board of May First Movement Technology, Solidarity Economy Network, and Snowdrift.coop.
 Mauricio Dinarte serves on DrupalCon planning committees.
 Benjamin Melançon is on the Drutopia leadership team but mostly avoids the responsibility of formal positions, and is increasingly involved in non-hierarchical mutual aid and mutual defense networks that do not go for such labels anyway.
-Chris Thompson quietly helps Drutopia and May First and many other networks we're involved in actually function, on a technical and human communication level.
+Chris Thompson quietly helps Drutopia and May First and many other networks we a're involved in, so they actually function, on a technical and human communication level.